openedx/edx-platform/docs/en_us/course_authors/source/problems_tools/e.rst

 Problem and Tool XML
 ################################

-This guide provides information about the XML tags for most problem and tool types in Studio:
+This section provides information about the XML tags for most problem and tool types in Studio:

 * :ref:`General`
 * :ref:`Checkbox Problem XML`